microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 The microvasculature of murine mandible, periodontal ligament, and the teeth (even within their pulp chamber) can be clearly visualized without undergoing a decalcification procedure (Fig. @fig:4).

 ![**microangioCT of the vasculature of murine teeth.**
-  A: View onto a virtual section parallell to the crowns of the murine teeth: pulp chambers are visible, and the pulpal vessels are presented.
+  A: View onto a virtual section parallel to the crowns of the murine teeth: pulp chambers are visible, and the pulpal vessels are presented.
   The inset shows an full view of the tomographic dataset.
   B: Sagittal section through the mandible.
   The microvessels within the pulp cavities and root canals are distinguishable.